This is default featured slide 1 title

 Sri Lankan Places

-Wilpattu National Park is a park located on the island of Sri Lanka.
+Wilpattu National Park Wilpattu National Park is a park located on the island of Sri Lanka.
 The unique feature of this park is the existence of “Willus” (Natural lakes) - Natural, sand-rimmed water basins or depressions that fill with rainwater.
 Located in the Northwest coast lowland dry zone of Sri Lanka.
 The park is located 30km west Anuradhapura and located 26 km north of Puttalam (approximately 180 km north of Colombo).
 The park is 131, 693 hectares and ranges from 0 to 152 meters above sea level.
-Nearly sixty lakes (Willu) and tanks are found spread throughout Wilpattu.
-Wilpattu is one of the largest and oldest National Parks in Sri Lanka.
-Wilpattu is among the top national parks world renowned for its Leopard (Panthera pardus kotiya) population.
-The Leopard population in Wilpattu is still not yet known.
+Nearly sixty lakes (Willu) and tanks...

 Sri Lankan Places